Rethinking the fee of college training

 According to U.S. News, for example, lessons to attend New York’s Columbia University this 12 months value college students $59,430–no longer counting room and board, food, or books.
 The University of Virginia? $45,066.

-Granted, those are of the maximum steeply-priced personal and public universities in the U.S., respectively.
-But even the average in step with-yr rate to attend a public 4-year institution–$23,890 out of the country–is dazzling.
+Granted, those are the maximum steeply-priced personal and public universities in the U.S., respectively.
+But even the average step with-yr rate to attend a public 4-year institution–$23,890 out of the country–is dazzling.
 Over four years, it charges students $104,480 to reap a degree.
 According to the U.S. Bureau of Labor Statistics, that’s a 174.Forty-eight% boom over the common training charge twenty years ago.

 Which is a mistake.